Leading Civil Rights Law Firm in Dublin, CA

 Contact a Civil Rights Lawyer in Dublin Today

 If something does not feel right about what happened to you or your family, trust that instinct.
 Civil rights violations are not always obvious at first, but they can have a serious and lasting impact.
-Situations involving law enforcement, custody, or misuse of authority deserve to be reviewed carefully — not ignored or pushed aside.
+Situations involving law enforcement, custody, or misuse of authority deserve to be reviewed carefully, not ignored or pushed aside.

-If you are searching for civil rights lawyers in Dublin, speaking with the right legal team early can help you understand your rights, protect important evidence, and avoid mistakes that could affect your case later.
+If you are searching for civil rights lawyer in Dublin, speaking with the right legal team early can help you understand your rights, protect important evidence, and avoid mistakes that could affect your case later.

 At the Law Offices of Kenneth C. Odiwe, we offer a free, confidential consultation to help you understand where you stand and what your next steps could be.
-You will receive clear, honest guidance based on your situation — no pressure, no obligation.
+You will receive clear, honest guidance based on your situation , no pressure, no obligation.

-Call us at (669) 315-4431,
+Call us at (341) 234-0440

 email : kenneth@kennethodiwelaw.com, or visit our nearby office at 4900 Hopyard Road, Pleasanton, CA 94588 to get started.